 We need your personal information to allow us to offer our services to you and to comply with our legal and fiduciary duties.
-We will only collect the minimum amount of information necessary to provide a service to you, or comply with our legal responsibilities.
+We will only collect the minimum amount of information necessary to provide our service to you or to comply with our legal obligations.

 - Requests to use our logo

 In order to process grant applications personal information must be provided to us, this will include name and contact details of the parties making the application as well as other relevant information relating to the application.